matthiasludwig/colaboratory/cc_webdev/javascript/javascript.md

 * `reduce()` - with the callback function `(accumulator, currentValue) => {return accumulator + currentValue}` reduces an Array with the cb funciton

 [More Iterator function at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods)

+## Objects

+### Object Literals

+When assigning a variable with `{}` we designate an object literal.
+Then it can be filled with unordered key-value pairs.

+We can access the properties of an object either with dot or bracket notation.

+`delete spaceship.mission` deletes a property from an object